-The above Target Company's board of directors meeting resolution is said to be made based on the grounds and reasons provided in "(2) Background and purpose of the decision to undertake the Tender Offer as well as management policies after the Tender Offer" and by way of the arrangements provided in "(e) Unanimous approval of directors who do not have interests in the Target Company and unanimous approval of corporate auditors who do not have interests in the Target Company," under "(ii) Measures to ensure the fairness of the Tender Offer price and to avoid conflicts of interests and measures to ensure the fairness of Tender Offer" in the section "2 Background of the calculation" under "(4) Basis of calculation of the Tender Offer price" in section "2.
+The above Target Company's board of directors meeting resolution is said to be made based on the grounds and reasons provided in "1 Background and purpose of the decision to undertake the Tender Offer and the decision-making process"

+under "(2) Background and purpose of the decision to undertake the Tender Offer as well as management policies after the Tender Offer," and by way of the arrangements provided in "(e) Unanimous approval of directors who do not have interests in the Target Company and unanimous approval of corporate auditors who do not have interests in the Target Company," under "(ii) Measures to ensure the fairness of Tender Offer price and avoid conflicts of interest and measures to ensure the fairness of Tender Offer" in the section "2 Background of the calculation" under "(4) Basis of calculation of the Tender Offer price" in section "2.
 Outline of the Tender Offer" as follows.